 Students may qualify for a “subsidized” Federal Direct Stafford Loan based on financial need.
 Student may qualify for an “unsubsidized” Federal Direct Stafford Loan regardless on other criteria.
 These loans are repaid six months after you graduate from college, leave school or drop below half-time status.

 Students who are enrolled half-time (6 or more credits hours), meet standards of satisfactory progress and meet need requirements may be eligible for these loans.
-The current interest rate for 2014-15 is 4.66% for both Subsidized and Unsubsidized loans.
+The current interest rate for 2014-15 is 4.66% for loans disbursed July 1, 2014 to June 30, 2015 for both Subsidized and Unsubsidized loans.
+For loans disbursed July 1, 2015 to July 1, 2016, the interest rate is 4.29%.

 To apply for a Federal Direct Student Loan: